MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     ![Environment preparation message](media/environment-message.PNG "Environment preparation message")

-4. After the new environment is active (that is, when **Ready** appears in the **State** field for the environment), go to the next procedure to change the maximum file size for uploaded files.
+4. After the new environment is active (that is, when **Ready** appears in the **State** field for the environment), go to [Change the maximum upload file size](#upload).

 > [!NOTE]
-> If you set up a production environment instead of a default environment, in the remaining procedures in this topic, use the production environment instead of the default environment that shown in the illustrations.
+> If you set up a production environment instead of a default environment, in the remaining procedures in this topic, use the production environment instead of the default environment shown in the illustrations.

 ## Set up a default environment